Stress Management

 Posted on 06/11/2018 in Family Issues, Parenting, Stress Management

+TL;DR: The holiday season can bring stress from family, crowds, and overindulgence.
+Managing expectations, sharing responsibilities, taking breaks, and connecting with others can help ease the pressure.
+Focusing on the true meaning of the holidays—celebration and connection—supports a more positive experience.
 As Christmas approaches, we look forward to spending time with family and loved ones, giving and receiving gifts, having some “holiday cheer” and enjoying the plentiful amount of food and beverages.
-Unfortunately, not all of these activities are enjoyable for everyone, especially if you have some unhealthy family members, family conflict, misbehaving children, or that “interesting” uncle/aunt that everyone wants to avoid.
-Coping with holiday stress becomes an important skill, as it may be the buffer between surviving these few months versus having to clean up the physical, social or emotional messes that follow.
-The American Psychological Association did a… Read More Here!
+Unfortunately, not all of these activities are enjoyable for everyone, especially if you have some unhealthy family members, family conflict, misbehaving children, or that “interesting” uncle/aunt that everyone… Read More Here!

 Psychological Cause & Effect of Erectile Dysfunction